lun0522/Notes/CppLang.md

 What we overload is the first step, while the second step is done as usual.
 In the line `X* p = new(storage) X{3};`, `X` is used to calculate the first argument `sz`, so we only have to pass one argument of type `Arena*` to `new`, which is called placement `new`.
 After that, `3` is sent to the constructor.

 Note that we cannot use `delete` to deallocate the object since it was not allocated on the free store but by the manager, so we have to call the destructor explicitly and let the manager free the space.
 We can overload `delete` just like what we did to `new`, but we **cannot** call it by ourselves.
-It is actually used to handle the case where the constructor throws excpetions.
+It is actually used to handle the case where the constructor throws exceptions.
 See Wiki.

-`new X{...}` will construct the object on the free store, while `X{...}` will contruct in the local scope.
+`new X{...}` will construct the object on the free store, while `X{...}` will construct in the local scope.

 To eliminate ambiguity: